-#FPLCares Meet KIBO: Digital Literacy in the Primary Grades

-KIBO provides students with endless hours of imagination, ingenuity, and creativity Coding exercises mental muscles useful for many other activities and skills.
+Meet KIBO: Digital Literacy in the Primary Grades KIBO provides students with endless hours of imagination, ingenuity, and creativity Coding exercises mental muscles useful for many other activities and skills.
 With KIBO, young students learn programming ideas directly related to foundational concepts in math, literacy, science, and humanities.
 KIBO provides STEAM possibilities, as it appeals to both technically-minded students and those that connect more to arts and culture or physical activity.
 In this project, students learn by doing - they build their own robot, program it to do what they want, and decorate it.
 Open-ended play allows students to make almost anything - a character from a story, a dancer, a race helicopter - anything they can think of.
 Using programmable wooden KIBO blocks, students create a sequence of instructions by scanning the blocks with the KIBO body to tell the robot what to do.
-Through KIBO, students discover essential learning tools such as sequential thought, cause and effect, and more, allowing them to discover new achievements on their own
+Through KIBO, students discover essential learning tools such as sequential thought, cause and effect, and more, allowing them to discover new achievements on their

-CONTACT INFORMATION MARCELLE FARLEY SCHOOL: Lake Stevens Elementary PRINCIPAL: Marc Schwam EMAIL: mfarley@dadeschools.net PHONE: (305) 205-7860 DOWNLOAD PROJECT INFO AT EDUCATIONFUND.ORG STANDARDS SCIENCE SC.1.N.1.2 Use the five senses as tools, make careful observations, describe objects in terms of number, shape, texture, size, weight, color, and motion, and compare their observations with others.
-SC.1.P.12.1 Demonstrate and describe the various ways that objects can move, such as in a straight line zigzag, back-and-forth, round-and-round, fast, and slow.
-Mathematics MAFS.1.NBT.1.1 Count to 120, starting at any number less than 120.
-In this range, read and write numerals and represent a number of objects with a written numeral.
-Visual Arts VA.1.0.2.1 Create imagery and symbols to express thoughts and feelings SPONSORED BY
+CONTACT INFORMATION MARCELLE FARLEY

+SCHOOL: Lake Stevens Elementary

+PRINCIPAL: Marc Schwam

+EMAIL: mfarley@dadeschools.net

+PHONE: (305) 205-7860

+DOWNLOAD PROJECT INFO AT EDUCATION FUND.
+ORG

+STANDARDS

+SC.1.N.1.2 Use the five senses as tools, make careful

+SC.1.P.12.1 Demonstrate and describe the various zigzag, back-and-forth, round-and-round, fast, and

+Mathematics

+MAFS.1.NBT.1.1 Count to 120, starting at any number and represent a number of objects with a written

+thoughts and feelings

+SPONSORED BY

-It is a great way for students in primary grades to experience computational thinking. " WORKSHOP INSTRUCTION - WHAT TEACHERS LEARN How to use KIBO to teach math and science concepts and enhance STEM How to use KIBO to promote creativity through art and drama The benefits of teaching computational thinking to young children STUDENTS Adaptation: Primary grade levels preferred, can be implemented with large or small groups Students who participated: 1st grade, 40 students, various ability levels from low to high, some were ELLs and some had special needs MATERIALS & RESOURCES Materials: KIBO kits, information on how to set up groups, sample classroom activities Resources:
+It is a great way for students in primary grades to experience computational thinking."
+WORKSHOP INSTRUCTION - WHAT TEACHERS LEARN How to use KIBO to teach math and science concepts and enhance STEM How to use KIBO to promote creativity through art and drama The benefits of teaching computational thinking to young children STUDENTS Adaptation: Primary grade levels preferred, can be implemented with large or small groups Students who participated: 1st grade, 40 students, various ability levels from low to high, some were ELLs and some had special needs MATERIALS & RESOURCES Materials: KIBO kits, information on how to set up groups, sample classroom activities Resources: